-A partial view of Wem in north Shropshire
+A partial view of Wem, a market town in north Shropshire

 WEM LOCAL